These Musician Marketing Plan posts are the most popular series at Cyber PR Music.

 Pandora

-Pandora has over 50 million active users and an artist marketing platform called AMP Artist Marketing Platform built-in.
-AMP allows you to record 15-second messages and attach them to any of your tracks plus you can target specific regions and build stories to share.
+Pandora has over 40 million active users, and an artist marketing platform called AMP, an artist marketing platform, has been built-in.
+AMP allows you to record 15-second messages and attach them to any of your tracks, plus you can target specific regions and build stories to share.
 It also pays you royalties (through Sound Exchange so make sure you are signed up with them).

-Artist Audio Messages (AAM) allow you to speak directly to your fans while they are listening to your music.
-You can also share these audio messages on your socials to increase your reach on Pandora by leading your fans to the platform and encouraging them to create stations featuring you!
+Artist Audio Messages (AAM) allow you to speak directly to your fans while they listen to your music.
+You can also share these audio messages on your social media to increase your reach on Pandora by leading your fans to the platform and encouraging them to create stations featuring you!

-You can read all about Pandora’s AMP playbook of their tips for how to create effective AAMs here.
+You can read all about Pandora’s AMP playbook here.

-Note: Most digital distributors say that your music will be sent to Pandora, but in our experience, you still will have to send your music through to them using their independent artist submissions portal
+Note: Most digital distributors say that your music will be sent to Pandora, but in our experience, you still have to send it to them using their independent artist submissions portal.

-Your email and your ability to nurture your list is the most important part of musicians’ marketing plans and release strategies that you will want to skip – DON’T.
+Your email and your ability to nurture your list are the most important parts of musicians’ marketing plans and release strategies that you will want to skip – DON’T.

-Social media is key to attracting your crowd and building engagement and is an important part of marketing plans.
-That said, email is still the most vital asset you will build for generating revenue.
+Social media is vital to attracting your crowd and building engagement, and is an important part of marketing plans.
+That said, email is still the most critical asset you will create to generate revenue.
 You make relationships with fans on socials, but you turn those relationships into customers with email.
 According to the Direct Marketing Association, email marketing produced an ROI (return on investment) of 4,300% — or $43 for every $1 spent.

-After that, move on to create your Nurture Series.
+After that, create your Nurture Series.
 These emails take your readers on a storytelling journey – you can talk about your history, tell compelling stories about certain songs, or recount something that has happened in your life.

-The Monetization Series is designed to sell an individual merch product that you have created or a series that will get your fans to subscribe to your Patreon or donate to your crowdfunding campaign.
+The Monetization Series is designed to sell an individual merch product you have created or a series that gets your fans to subscribe to your Patreon or donate to your crowdfunding campaign.

-Now that you know how to build a solid online foundation and the beginning of an online community, it’s time to dive into your marketing plan and do it!
+Now that you know how to build a solid online foundation and lay the groundwork for an online community, it’s time to dive into your marketing plan and get started!
 Do not cut corners here.
-Having a true base will put you in a much better position when you are getting ready for your next five steps.
+Having a true base will put you in a much better position when you prepare for your next five steps.
 These will show you how to start calendaring for your release.
 This is the topic for PART 2 of this three-part series.

-Want more help with creating a marketing plan for your music?
-Schedule a call with us today to discuss.
+Want more help creating a marketing plan for your music?
+Grab my check sheet or.
+Schedule a call today to discuss it.

 Subscribe for more!